jennifernoelle/COILplus/README.md

 # COIL+

-This repo extends the model and sampler developed in Papadogeorgou (2023) to account for the effects of extreme taxonomic bias.
+This repo contains the code needed to reproduce the results from the main text of the manuscript and extends the model and sampler developed in Papadogeorgou (2023) to account for the effects of extreme taxonomic bias.
 In this project, we aim to impute missing mammal-plant interactions from a multi-study data set of Afrotropical frugivory.
 The data are provided with generic species labels for plants and frugivores in compliance with data sharing restrictions.

 ## Data set